- Business owners should develop an exit strategy years before they want or need to sell.

 - Consider whether you have an internal successor or if you'll need to find outside buyers.

-- Consult with your tax and financial advisors on managing the proceeds from the sale.
+- Consult with tax and financial professionals on managing the proceeds from the sale.

 When you’ve spent years running a business, it can be difficult to take a step back and view that company in the context of your overall financial plan.
 But all business owners will have to step aside someday—whether by choice or by necessity.
 At that point, you’ll want to ensure that you and your family receive the maximum benefit from your years of hard work.